 At first, you might not know what works for you.
 You might be tempted to follow what all the other business owners do.
 Depending on who you follow, you’ve probably learned that you need:

-- a free product also known as a lead magnet which could be a useful report, 7 day free trial, a menu planner.
-As an example: Understand your core values in 5 easy steps
+- a free product also known as a lead magnet which could be a useful report, 7 day free trial, a menu planner

-- an entry or introduction level product perhaps a book, like me, or maybe a video ecourse, or an ebook
+- an entry or introduction level product perhaps a book, or maybe a video ecourse, or an ebook

 - your VIP programme: mentoring or maybe a mastermind or one-to-one work of some sort